rodneyshupe/Cookbook/Recipes/Desserts/FriedIceCream.rst

 Source: `Delish (Lena Abraham) <https://www.delish.com/cooking/recipe-ideas/a22075262/fried-ice-cream-recipe/>`__

-Fried Ice Cream is shockingly simple and let's you use any of your favorite cereal or ice cream!
+Fried Ice Cream is shockingly simple and let's you use any of your favourite cereal or ice cream!

 Ingredients
 -----------

 - 1 pint ice cream (such as Breyers Delights Vanilla Cupcake Ice Cream)
-- 1 1/2 tbsp. butter
+- 1 1/2 tablespoons butter
-- 1 1/4 c. corn cereal, crushed
+- 1 1/4 cups corn cereal, crushed
-- 1/2 tsp. ground cinnamon
+- 1/2 teaspoon ground cinnamon
-- 2 tsp. granulated sugar
+- 2 teaspoons granulated sugar
 - Whipped cream, for garnish
 - Sprinkles, for garnish
 - 4 maraschino cherries, for garnish